blekenbleu/blekenbleu.github.io/microscope/Nikon/CFPL2.5X.md

  *[back](photo)*
 ## Optiphot EPI: CF PL 2.5X projection to Canon EF sensor
+Since Nikon CF objectives are nominally free of chromatic aberrations,
+these CF photo relay lenses are candidates for use in other microscopes which employ eyepieces without corrections.

 Using a [male M42-T2 coupling ring](https://www.amazon.com/dp/B0813MTZ2P)
 and [M42-EOS AF confirm adapter](https://www.amazon.com/dp/B09KRVWR4B) with a bellows,
 determined additional spacing wanted for Canon EF sensor parfocality: